-New legislation - the National Security and Investment Bill - will impose mandatory filing obligations for qualifying investments in Targets with certain activities in any of 17 sensitive sectors listed below.
-All other qualifying investments will be subject to a voluntary filing regime.
-The new legislation is expected to come into force by the end of 2021.
+New legislation - the National Security and Investment Act - will impose mandatory filing obligations for qualifying investments in Targets with certain activities in any of 17 sensitive sectors listed below, which close on or after 4 January 2022.
+All other qualifying investments will be subject to a voluntary filing regime, including investments that closed on or after 12 November 2020.

 National security.
-Transactions in any sector can be reviewed, but there is a higher risk of a national security intervention if the Target is active in any of the following areas: civil nuclear; communications; data infrastructure; defence; energy; transport; artificial intelligence; autonomous robotics; computing hardware; cryptographic authentication; advanced materials; quantum technologies; engineering biology; critical suppliers to government; critical suppliers to the emergency services; military or dual-use technologies; and satellite and space technologies.
-Investments in infrastructure for chemicals, finance, health and water will also carry a higher risk.
-These intervention risks will be the same under the new national security regime when it enters into force.
+Transactions in any sector can be reviewed, but there is a higher risk of a national security intervention if the Target has certain activities in any of the following 17 sensitive sectors: civil nuclear; communications; data infrastructure; defence; energy; transport; artificial intelligence; autonomous robotics; computing hardware; cryptographic authentication; advanced materials; quantum technologies; engineering biology; critical suppliers to government; critical suppliers to the emergency services; military or dual-use technologies; and satellite and space technologies.
+Investments in real estate that is used for sensitive activities or that is proximate to such a site will also carry a higher risk.